By Dr.Sophia Yin, DVM, CAAB, M.S. Animal Science (1966-2014)

 Dr. Sophia Yin’s Bio:

-Dr. Yin is a veterinarian and applied animal behaviorist, an executive board member of the American Veterinary Society of Animal Behavior, a past animal behavior lecturer in the Animal Science Department at the University of California, Davis, and an award-winning writer.
-She lectures internationally on animal behavior and teaches low stress handling workshops to veterinary staff, students and animal care professionals across the country (Read article on a handling workshop at University of Wisconsin).
+Dr. Yin was a veterinarian and applied animal behaviorist, an executive board member of the American Veterinary Society of Animal Behavior, a past animal behavior lecturer in the Animal Science Department at the University of California, Davis, and an award-winning writer.
+She lectured internationally on animal behavior and developed low stress handling workshops for veterinary staff, students and animal care professionals across the country (Read article on a handling workshop at University of Wisconsin).
+She passed away in 2014.